Jobseeker rights

 If your job search is interrupted or discontinued, you will not receive the unemployment benefit.

-Do as agreed with your specialist at the agreed time and respect the deadlines.
+Always do as agreed with your specialist, at the agreed time and by the agreed deadline.
 Respond to requests for clarification, calls and messages that you receive from us.
 Your jobseeker status may be suspended if you do not do as agreed or respond when the Employment Services is trying to contact you.

-To make your job application valid, register as a jobseeker in the Job Market Finland E-services(Link leads to external service) again.
-If you are unable to use the Job Market Finland E-services, contact the Employment Services’ advisory service.
+You can activate your job search by re-registering as a jobseeker Job Market Finland E-services(Link leads to external service) .
+If you are unable to use Job Market Finland’s E-services, please contact Employment Services’ advisory service.

 If you no longer need help seeking work and do not need unemployment benefits, conclude your job search in the Job Market Finland E-services.
 (Link leads to external service)